 Professor YANG Wei, academician of the Chinese Academy of Sciences and former president of Zhejiang University visited International Campus on the evening of March 31 and delivered a speech titled "Innovation-driven Development and Basic Research" to more than 500 members on campus.
 He shared his ideas and confidence on the autonomy in China’s development of cutting-edge technologies.

 △Academician Yang shares stories of young scientists

 "Innovation is the constant renewal of knowledge-generating and knowledge management activities."
 He went on to illustrate the progressive nature of innovation by pointing out that China's rise is due largely to the iterations in terms of the development in industry, science and technology, talent, and leadership.
 “We have achieved leaping growth in national visibility, global impact, and the scale of the talent pool, and we will strive for more landmark achievements, powerful communication platforms, and innovative governance models to realize national innovation in all dimensions.”
-Professor YANG Wei said.
+Academician YANG said.

 △Academician Yang shares examples of forward-looking basic research

 "As emphasized by President Xi Jinping, basic research is the origin of the whole scientific system and vital to all technical problems."
 In an engaging way, Academician Yang Wei demonstrated during his speech some examples of basic research such as neutrino oscillations, supergravity problems, photon entanglement, and quantum communication.
 By analyzing the status quo of China, including the obstacles it is facing, he has helped the students realize that whether it is agriculture, healthcare, or high technology, progress in no matter what domain calls for the efforts of generations dedicated to creativity and innovation.